Wealthify doesn't support your browser

 Environmental |

-Companies focussed on reducing their environmental impact often have a competitive advantage due to greater resource efficiency, leading to lower costs.
+Companies focused on reducing their environmental impact often have a competitive advantage due to greater resource efficiency, leading to lower costs.
 They may also experience lower downside risks, due to more robust corporate governance and better management teams.

 |